BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_user_removal_request.md

 ## STEP 1
 Log in to our [Keycloak Custom Realm Registry](https://realm-registry.apps.silver.devops.gov.bc.ca/) and select the DUPLICATE USER tab
 - Type the IDIR of the user who is having issue with the account.
 See the message per environment for the specified user
 - If you see the button to delete --> this will remove the duplicate account.
+Note you will only be able to delete the user if the user is not associated with other products realms
 - If you still have issues --> go to STEP 2
 - Otherwise --> follow the instructions on the screen (this type of request) and go to STEP 2